w4r-h0und/bubis/README.md

 - 26 November 2022: Inserted into the script the Gxss and Dalfox tools
 - 19 January 2023: Inserted into the script the socialhunter tool.
 - 29 March 2024: Inserted into the script the gauplus tool.
+- 28 April 2024: Inserted Tor, Proxychains, and Mullvad.
+    - Inserted zsh and oh-my-zsh.
+    - Modified the go get's with their new repos.
+    - Modified the go get's to be go install's

+# Future plans:
+- Update Golang install process with a faster and more reliable method.
+- Streamline the oh-my-zsh install portion to try and eliminate any user interaction.
+Fire & forget/go get coffee being the goal.
+- Add dotfiles containing shell preferences, aliases, and functions.
+- Add and remove tools based on my own preferences.